-The theological purpose and message of the Book of Judith are that liberation comes not through human strength or power, but faithfulness to God.
+The theological purpose and message of the Book of Judith are that liberation comes not through human strength or power but faithfulness to God.
 If sin brings punishment, keeping the law brings blessing.
-God uses the weak, the insignificant in his plans precisely to shame those who think they are powerful.
+God uses the weak and insignificant in his plans to shame those who think they are powerful.
 This simple widow lived her faith in God in silence and simplicity.
-She had none of the pride of General Holofernes, nor many of the kings of Israel.
+She had none of the pride of General Holofernes nor many of the kings of Israel.

 Judith knew well what a new pagan occupation could mean.
 The God of Israel would no longer have a place among the gods of the Assyrians, and punishment would have been inevitable, this time from God himself.
 To Judith’s credit, amid hardship, she never forgets to cry out to God.